Rich the Kid: 2017–2018: Rise to fame, commercial success and The World Is Yours

 In May 2017, he collaborated as a featured artist on the Diplo song, "Bankroll", which also features Rich Brian and Young Thug (the song originally featured Justin Bieber instead of Rich Brian).

 On June 9, 2017, Rich the Kid announced that he had signed to Interscope Records.
 In an interview with XXL, Roger talked about his decision on signing with Interscope:

 I was talking to different labels, Columbia, RCA, Epic, I decided not to sign with Epic even after L.A.
 Reid offered me a crazy deal.
 [Senior Vice President of A&R at Interscope] Manny Smith & Interscope CEO John Janick understand me and my vision for myself and also my label.
 Interscope gave me the opportunity to take over the game completely and that's what I'm going to do.

 Rich the Kid released the single "New Freezer" featuring Kendrick Lamar on September 26, 2017.
 The track marked Rich's first appearance on the Billboard Hot 100, peaking at number 41 on the charts.
 On February 9, 2018, Rich the Kid released "Plug Walk".
 The track proceeded to become Rich's highest-charting single at the time on the Hot 100 after peaking at number 13 and received a remix featuring Gucci Mane, YG, and 2 Chainz, released on June 20, 2018.
 "Dead Friends" was released on March 26, 2018.
 The three singles apeered on Rich's debut studio album, The World Is Yours with guest appearances from Lil Wayne, Swae Lee, Quavo, Offset, Trippie Redd, Khalid, Kendrick Lamar, Rick Ross, Future, Jay Critch and Chris Brown It debuted at number two on the US Billboard 200, marking his second US top 10 album.
+In 2018, he also opened for Chris Brown's "Heartbreak on a Full Moon Tour".